 Each version has its advantages and disadvantages.

-The Non-Inverting version’s input current changes when the output state changes, but if you are flexable with your Vref value, you may be able to use a part like the Analog Devices ADCMP356 with a build in reference.
+The non-inverting version’s input current changes when the output state changes, but if you are flexible with your Vref value, you may be able to use a part like the Analog Devices ADCMP361, or Maxim MAX9040 with a build-in reference.

 Visit my other pages: